EMIT-leadership-development/emit/_posts/News/2021-05-17-why-we-focus-on-leadership-as-the-solution.md

 longitude:
 description:
 ---
-# Why we focus on leadership as the solution.
+# Why&nbsp; We Focus on Leadership as the Solution

 ## The heart of our mission is community transformation.
 We believe that equipping Africa's leadership is the most eﬀective way to achieve the lasting regeneration that has been elusive for generations.